ValeryVerkhoturov/json-streaming/README.md

 - Neither side accumulates elements internally — memory is bounded by the writer's flush buffer and the size of a single JSON element.
 - Backed by [`goccy/go-json`](https://github.com/goccy/go-json) for ~3× throughput over `encoding/json` at the same allocation profile.

-Comparison of standard library and library streams.
+Comparison of standard library and this library streams.

 ![](pics/benchmark.png)